BOARD OF DIRECTORS

 DR. MARK G. RAIZEN

 Mark G. Raizen received his undergraduate degree in mathematics with honors from Tel-Aviv University in 1980.
 He continued his graduate education at The University of Texas at Austin, under the guidance of Steven Weinberg (Nobel Prize in Physics, 1979) and Jeff Kimble (California Institute of Technology).
 Raizen completed his Ph.D. in 1989.
 He then was awarded a National Research Council Postdoctoral Fellowship at the National Institute of Standards and Technology in Boulder where he worked with Dr. David Wineland (Nobel Prize in Physics, 2012).
 Dr. Raizen returned to The University of Texas at Austin as an Assistant Professor of Physics in 1991.
 Dr. Raizen is now a tenured Full Professor of Physics at The University of Texas at Austin, and holds the Sid W. Richardson Foundation Regents Chair in Physics.
 He also holds a joint appointment as Professor of Pediatric Medicine and Professor of Diagnostic Medicine at the UT Dell Medical School.
 He is the recipient of the I. I. Rabi Prize (1999), the Max Planck Prize (2002), and the Lamb Medal (2008), and a research award from the W.M.
 Keck Foundation (2015).
-Dr. Raizen is a Fellow of the American Physical Society and the Optical Society of America, and the American Association for the Advancement in Science.
+Dr. Raizen is a Fellow of the American Physical Society, the Optical Society of America, and the American Association for the Advancement in Science.
 Dr. Raizen directs an experimental research program, and in recent years developed general methods for cooling almost any atom in the periodic table near the absolute zero of temperature.
 Beyond basic physics, these same methods will transform the way that isotopes are separated, providing crucial isotopes for humanity.
 For more information, see: Mark G. Raizen, UT Austin: https://ph.utexas.edu/component/cobalt/item/18-physics/455-raizen-mark-g?Itemid=1264